 In addition to following the standard admission procedures, international students must demonstrate proficiency in the use of the English language by submitting the results of the Test of English as a Foreign Language (TOEFL) to the Office of Admissions with an acceptable score of 500 or above on the paper-based test, 173 or above on the computer-based test or 61 or above on internet-based test.
 International students (under student visa) must submit evidence to the College that they have adequate life and accident/health insurance and that they are able to cover educational and personal expenses required to achieve an associate degree from CVCC.
-Foreign student applicants must submit transcripts of all previous high school and college work (which must be translated into the English language) and two letters of reference.
+Foreign student applicants must submit transcripts of all previous high school and college work (which must be translated into the English language) and two letters of reference no later than 3 months before the semester begins.